2i2c-org/2i2c-org.github.io/content/_index.md

       subtitle:
       text: |

-        Our interactive computing platform **empowers communities to design a hub for their unique workflows**.
-They bring together open source tools, data, and computational resources in a remotely-accessible interactive environment for creating and sharing knowledge.
+        Our interactive computing platform **empowers communities in research and education to design a hub for their unique workflows**.
+It brings together open source tools, data, and computational resources in a remotely-accessible interactive environment for creating and sharing knowledge.

-        {{< figure src="/images/home/hub-diagram.png" width="66%" >}}

         <style>
           img.logo {